Hyperadrenocorticism, Cushing’s Disease, Feline Cushing’s Syndrome (Overactive Adrenal Gland) in cats

 The most important facts at a glance

-Symptoms include increased thirst, increased urination, and increased appetite, as well as weakness, muscle wasting, and hair loss.
-The diagnosis requires a combination of blood tests, urine analyses, and imaging techniques such as ultrasound or MRI.
-Treatment depends on the cause and may include medication or surgical interventions.
-For pituitary Tumors, medications like Trilostane can be used, while adrenal Tumors often require surgery.
+Symptoms include increased thirst, increased urination, and increased appetite, as well as weakness, muscle loss, and hair loss.
+Diagnosis requires a combination of blood tests, urine analysis, and imaging procedures such as ultrasound or MRI.
+Therapy depends on the cause and can include medication or surgical procedures.
+For pituitary tumors, medications such as trilostane can be used, while adrenal tumors often require surgery.

-The prognosis varies depending on the cause and the start of treatment.
-Early detected cases can often be treated well.
+The prognosis varies depending on the cause and the start of therapy.
+Cases detected early can often be treated well.
 Prevention measures include a balanced diet and regular veterinary check-ups.
-Research focuses on new diagnosis methods and treatments to improve the quality of life for affected cats.
+Research focuses on new diagnostic methods and therapies to improve the quality of life for affected cats.

 Causes

-There are two main forms of hyperadrenocorticism: pituitary-dependent Cushing’s (Cushing’s Disease), which is caused by a benign tumor growth in the pituitary gland leading to an overproduction of adrenocorticotropic hormone (ACTH), and adrenal Cushing’s (Cushing’s syndrome), which is caused by a tumor in the adrenal glands themselves.
+There are two main forms of hyperadrenocorticism: pituitary-dependent Cushing’s (Cushing’s disease), caused by a benign tumor growth in the pituitary gland that leads to an overproduction of adrenocorticotropic hormone (ACTH), and adrenal Cushing’s (Cushing’s syndrome), caused by a tumor in the adrenal glands themselves.
 The pituitary type is the most common form in cats.

 Another reason for the development of this disease can be the long-term administration of glucocorticoids, which are often used to treat other conditions and can impair the function of the adrenal glands.